On the Multilinear Fractional Integral Operators with Correlation Kernels: Introduction

 The present paper is organized as follows.
-The section 2 contains some basic lemmas and previously known results which will be used in subsequent sections.
-The necessity of the conditions $(i)$, $(ii)$ and $(iii)$ in Theorem \ref{main theorem 1} is proved in $\S$3.
-In $\S$4, we treat the trilinear functional as a model case.
-In $\S$5, we shall give a useful $L^\infty$ estimate and prove that the condition $(ii)$ in Theorem \ref{main theorem 1} is sufficient for the local integrability of $T$.
-A complete proof of our main results is presented in $\S$6.
+The section 2 contains some previously known results which will be used in subsequent sections.
+The necessity part of Theorem \ref{main theorem 1} will be proved in $\S$3.
+We shall prove the sufficiency of Theorem \ref{main theorem 1} in $\S$4.
+Local integrability of the correlation kernel $\prod{|x_i-x_j|^{-\alpha_{ij}}}$ will be discussed in $\S$5.
+In $\S$6, we shall give the proof of Theorem \ref{section1. main theorem 2}.
+In the appendix, the finiteness of a class of Selberg integrals on the sphere will be proved by invoking the methods in $\S$5.